Annette Lee

-Annette Rochelle Lee (born 10 July 1992), is a Singaporean singer-songwriter, scriptwriter and YouTube personality.
-She is known for her short video series on social media such as #ChatsWithChantelle, #AsianParentTings.
-YouTube shows like Glowing Up and News Plannette.
+Annette Rochelle Lee (born 10 July 1992) is a Singaporean singer-songwriter, scriptwriter and YouTube personality.
+She is known for her short video series on social media such as #ChatsWithChantelle, #AsianParentTings, YouTube shows like Glowing Up and News Plannette.
 She had previously started out on popular Singaporean social media platform SGAG's comedic videos under the persona "Sue Ann".
-She released her debut electro-folk EP All Our Achilles Heels in 2017 and Sophomore album Song For The Underdog in 2020.

 Early life

 Born in Singapore on 10 July 1992 to parents of Peranakan descent, Lee studied at Saint Andrew's Junior College and graduated from the Nanyang Technological University's School of Art Design and Media.

 Career

 Prior to joining SGAG, her short films Keep Mum and Graduation were featured in the Singapore Short Film Awards, Cana Film Festival, Hong Kong International Mobile Film Awards.

 Lee was first brought to the attention of the SGAG founders from her blog, in which she drew comics and shared stories about her life.
-She joined SGAG in Feb 2016 to start the video team.
+She joined SGAG in February 2016 to start the video team.

 Since 2020, she has left SGAG and now creates her own shows for her own platforms.
 She also sometimes collaborates with various Singapore Government agencies and organisations like SCDF and Ministry of Health in public service campaigns.

+She has also featured for a video under the persona of "Chantelle", where she humorously interviewed Korean stars Yoo Jae Suk, Lee Kwang Soo, and SNSD's Yuri.

+She also conduct interview with Joanne Peh under the persona of "Auntie Susan".

+Lee has hosted events, including K-pop star Jackson Wang’s book launch, and co-hosts Adventure of the Day with Zermatt Neo, a show available on Singapore Airlines' in-flight entertainment.
+She performed at a concert at Esplanade, documented in a one-hour special by Mediacorp.

+Lee launched the web series Asian Billionaires, a satirical show that humorously explores the lives of fictional wealthy personalities.